Rejoining the Military After 21 Years

 After that I was made to take a computer test and a personality test.
 You could hang meat in that room.
 I shivered the whole time.

-After the tests, I went to the Air Force office and was told that none of the things I was worried about needed a waiver, but I did have one thing that would need a waiver.
+After the tests, I went to the Air Force office.
+I was told I wouldn’t need for any of the things I was worried about.
+But I did have one thing that would need a waiver.
 The guy in the Air Force office said my recruiter would fill the paper for that and, provided it was granted, I had passed all medical requirements and would not need to return to MEPS.

 If you are worried about some medical condition you should look for it in the Department of Defense Instruction for Medical Standards for Appointment document.
 You can see a PDF of it by clicking here, or search the web for DoDI 6130.03.
 Some conditions are not waiverable, some are.
 For more on the process read How to Get a Medical Waiver to Join the Military by Ryan Guina.